Hi, I'm Angie.

 A little bit about me

 My name is Angie Bacha (she/her), and I am a Philadelphia-based solutions journalist.
 I completed one year of Master's-level training from 2022-2023 through the esteemed Erasmus Mundus Master's in Journalism, Media and Globalisation program in Aarhus, Denmark.
 Since then, I have contributed words to The Philadelphia Citizen, Delaware Currents, and Green Philly.
 I currently work with Green Philly as a part-time Civics Reporter, supported by the Lenfest Institute for Journalism.
-In my free time, I am a rock climber, cat mama, arts enthusiast and maker of community.
+In my free time, I am a rock climber, arts enthusiast and maker of community.

 Journalistic Values